 \section{DISCUSSION}

-In the current paper, three main categories of challenges that disproportionately affect women were identified: criminal, medical, and day-to-day.
-From these challenges were born ideas for opportunities, of how designers could use robots to better women's lives.
-Five scenarios were visualized via sketches.
+The current paper has sought to highlight an important but little-addressed topic: millions of women face problems that could be mitigated via robotics.
+Three categories of challenges that disproportionately affect women were identified, in relation to crimes, health, and daily activities--comprising specific challenges such as voyeurism, DV, rape, difficult pregnancies, physical inequalities and unpaid care work.
+From these challenges were born ideas of how designers could use robots to better women's lives by interfering with crimes (deterring and bringing to justice), democratizing health care (detecting and intervening), and equalizing opportunities (physically and time-wise).
+Five ideas were visualized via concrete sketched examples, illustrating how flying, wheeled, humanoid, and exoskeletal robot designs could aim to help young women seeking privacy and safety, pregnant women, mothers, and working women.
 Furthermore, the first sketch was implemented as a prototype, of a drone system that uses a thermal/RGB camera to detect hidden cameras.
-A summary of this work is also available via an online video.\footnote{https://youtu.be/7slpfGD1sEU}
+A summary of this work is also available via an online video.\footnote{\href{https://youtu.be/7slpfGD1sEU}{https://youtu.be/7slpfGD1sEU}}